SMARTKT/CommentGrade/README.md

 ```

-The feature values along with the labels (column annotated)  + the predicted labels (column predicted) from CommentProbe can be found in https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Customizable%20LSTM%20Codes/ML_DATASHEETS/EXTRACTED
+The feature values along with the labels (column annotated)  + the predicted labels (column predicted) from CommentGrade can be found in https://github.com/SMARTKT/CommentGrade/tree/master/ML_Experiments/Customizable%20LSTM%20Codes/ML_DATASHEETS/EXTRACTED
 However in this case, as we do not have annotated labels (new data) hence Column annotated contains random values and should not be used in computation